Show Keyboard Shortcuts

 Are your Hand Injuries Rising with the Temperatures?

-Injuries occur when workers remove their PPE and being “uncomfortable” is the number one reason cited for removing PPE.
+Injuries occur when workers remove their PPE and being “uncomfortable” is the number one reason cited for doing so.
 During the warmer months, higher temperatures present a huge obstacle to keeping your workers’ hands protected.
 Safe behaviour is more likely to fall by the wayside as workers take their gloves off to gain relief from trapped heat in their gloves and the discomfort it causes including sweaty hands and irritated skin.

 As PPE is the last resort for protection, the temptation to remove it and continue working if it is causing thermal discomfort must always be discouraged.
 However, wearing some PPE in hot conditions does increase the risk of heat stress so other options to reduce overheating should be explored.